 Natural Coconut Shampoo Bar

-Natural Coconut Shampoo Bar?
-Here at Spero Soaps we are cuckoo about Coconuts.
+Natural Coconut Shampoo Bar!
+Here at Spero Soaps we are crazy about Coconuts for our hair!
 Our Coconut Shampoo is simply loaded with Coconut!

 We all know how awesome Coconut Oil is for your hair, so we use it in our shampoo as well!
 Coconut stuff is over 65% of the ingredients we use in this soap! 😀 From Coconut Oil and Coconut Water to Coconut Milk we absolutely loaded up on the Coconut in this Coconut Shampoo Bar.
 (Completely Natural Coconut milk, not the kind with added xanthan gum and the other junk.)
 We left just enough room for the other awesome ingredients like Argan, Meadowfoam and Shea!